 It’s important to make sure your puppy doesn’t get hurt by other animals and learns to socialize with them properly.

-They are vulnerable and susceptible to diseases and infections.
+They are also vulnerable and susceptible to diseases and infections.
 I wanted to take Elliot to the pet store and pick out various toys and treats for him (and to show him off).
 My mom (Dr. Patton) told me I had to wait a couple of weeks and until he got all of his shots—his young body is susceptible to infection!

 More updates and tips next week!